hyiltiz/vim-plugins-profile/README.md

 # Alternatively use Ruby powers!
 Less dependency, graph with ASCII art
 ruby ./vim-plugins-profile.rb

-# Or python if you are from the other camp.
+# Or Python if you are from the other camp.
-python vim-profiler.py
+python vim-plugins-profile.py
-python vim-profiler.py -p # plot a bar chart
+python vim-plugins-profile.py -p # plot a bar chart

 # To use an alternative executable such as neovim, pass it as the first argument.
 ruby ./vim-plugins-profile.rb nvim